gillsignals/sFlt1-paper/README.md

 ### `01_ode_model/`

 This folder contains code to simulate sFLT1 secretion as a system of 2 ordinary differential equations describing intracellular and extracellular sFLT1 pools.
+There is also code to optimize the model to experimental data.

 #### Driver file: `ode_driver.m`